google-deepmind/materials_discovery/README.md

 Science (GNoME) is a project centered around scaling machine learning methods to tackle this core task.
-With results recently published, this repository serves to share the discovery of 381,000 novel stable materials with the wider materials science community and hopefully enable researchers via the updated convex hull.
+With results recently published, this repository serves to share the discovery of 381,000 novel stable materials with the wider materials science community and hopefully enable exciting new research via the updated convex hull.

 This is a research project, not an official Google product.
 Expect bugs as the repository expands and sharp edges.
 Please help by exploring the structures